demon Arioch

 The Secrets to Deliverance

-Daniel 2:24Therefore Daniel went in unto Arioch, whom the king had ordained to destroy the wise men of Babylon: he went and said thus unto him; Destroy not the wise men of Babylon: bring me in before the king, and I will shew unto the king the interpretation.
+“And the king spake unto Arioch the captain of the king’s guard, whom he had ordained to destroy the wise men of Babylon: he went and said thus unto him; Destroy not the wise men of Babylon: bring me in before the king, and I will shew unto the king the interpretation.”
+[The Book of Daniel 2:24, King James Version (Translation of 2nd Century BCE Hebrew/Aramaic text)]

 Powers and Abilities